-Bring Your Own Device Program for 2017
+Bring Your Own Device Program

 While you are able to choose the device your child/children bring to school, it has come to our attention that there are many devices that do NOT adequately support learning in the classroom.

 • MOBILE PHONES – are not big enough for students to see content or conduct research.
 They cannot be used for Word Processing, Programming and Computer-Aided Design etc. and are often a huge distraction in class and are banned for Victorian State Schools from the beginning of 2020.